-Aucutt, ed., Recent Developments 2015, 50TM ANNUAL HECKERLING INSTITUTE ON ESTATE PLANNING (2016).
+Aucutt, ed., Recent Developments 2015, 50^{TH} Annual Heckerling Institute on Estate Planning (2016).

-c.
+- d.
 Valuation of Promissory Notes.
 The Business Plan refers to the valuation of promissory notes under §§2031, 2033, 2512, and 7872.
-Some examining agents have taken the position in gift tax audits that promissory notes bearing interest at the AFR should not be treated as being worth the face amount of the note, but have been reluctant to allow discounts in valuing such notes for estate tax purposes.

-(1) Gift Tax Value of Notes in Sale Transactions.
+Some examining agents have taken the position in gift tax audits that promissory notes bearing interest at the AFR should not be treated as being worth the face amount of the note, but have been reluctant to allow discounts in valuing such notes for estate tax purposes. - (1) Gift Tax Value of Notes in Sale Transactions.